 “Can we see him?” asked Melody anxiously.

 The emergency room doctor glanced quickly at his watch.
-“No, I’m sorry.
-Visiting hours ended an hour ago, at ten o’clock.
+“No, sorry.
+Visiting hours ended an hour ago.
 He’s out cold anyway.”

 He rose abruptly and nodded, looking at both of them.
 “Ma’am, Miss.
 If you’ll excuse me ...”

 And now they sat in their living room absentmindedly sipping hot chocolate, each wrapped in her own thoughts.
-Finally Melody’s mom rose and said, “Bed.
+Finally Momma rose.
+“Bed.
 I know, I know: we won’t sleep, but we should at least try.”
-She bent down and kissed Melody’s cheek.
+She bent down and kissed her cheek.
 They hugged.
-Her mom said, “What was that you said as we waited for him?
+“What was that you said as we waited for him?
 ‘This is weird’?
 Bet you had no idea how ‘weird’ it’d turn out to be!”

-Melody didn’t want to let go of her mother.
-But she did anyway and forced a wan smile to her mouth before saying, “If that’s what a first date is supposed to be like, I’ll skip.”
+Melody didn’t want to let go of her.
+But she did anyway and forced a wan smile to her mouth.
+“If that’s what a first date is supposed to be like, I’ll skip.”

 It was Melody’s turn to giggle.

 She turned at her bedroom door a minute later and looked back.
 “Is he going to be okay, Momma?”